isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-can-bed-bugs-live-in-your-skin.markdown

 Bed bug bites heal
 [fully within 3-6 weeks](https://pestpolicy.com/how-long-do-bed-bug-bites-last/)
 .
 However, when there is a significant infestation, new bites could accumulate as the older edges disappear.
 However, the bedbug bites won't generally need treatment - most people will mainly experience just itching.
-For severe itching, you may get oral antihistamines or topical steroid creams for relief.
+For severe itching, you may get oral antihistamines orÂ topical steroid creams for relief.
 The
 [bedbugs](https://www.webmd.com/skin-problems-and-treatments/ss/slideshow-bedbugs)
 are brownish, oval, and small in size (apple seed)- they'll live on blood from humans and animals.
 The fed bug